 - Is there meat? -> ¿Hay carne?

 Have another phrase that you need help translating?
 No problem!
-Send it to us at email@example.com and we can send you the information you need.
+Send your questions to us at firstname.lastname@example.org and we can answer them for you.

 QUESTION TO COMMENT ON: What are your biggest concerns/challenges when travelling on a vegetarian/vegan diet?